 - Why you might NOT want to describe your defense in the Notice – You might not want to give the other side a chance to prepare a response to your argument.

 - Return the Notice of Intention to Defend to the court listed in the Summons.
+Get a copy of your Notice of Intention to Defend date stamped by the clerk's office to make sure you have proof that it was filed on time.

 - If you file a Notice of Intention to Defend, the court will notify the other side.